vatpac-technology/pilot-procedures/docs/meteorology/forecastsandreports.md

         J[QNH] --- K[Other Remarks];
     ```

 Visibility, weather, and cloud will be omitted when the requirements of CAVOK are met.
+Any element which is not available (due sensor failure or otherwise) will be replaced by forward slashes.

 !!! example
     `METAR YSSY 220000Z 13011KT 9999  SHOWERS IN VICINITY SCT035 SCT045 BKN055 19/17 Q1019 RMK RF00.0/000.4`